2021 March 25 4 min read

 There are certainly vitamins and minerals that specifically help with carbohydrate metabolism or the treatment of diabetes complications, so it is worth paying attention to their intake if you have insulin resistance or diabetes.

-However, it is important to clarify that both diabetes and insulin resistance develop during a multifactorial process, in which vitamin or mineral deficiency does not play a role at all, but rather genetic factors, an incorrect lifestyle with a lack of exercise and bad eating habits consequence.
+However, it is important to clarify that both diabetes and insulin resistance develop during a multifactorial process, in which vitamin or mineral deficiency does not play a role at all, but rather genetic factors, an incorrect, sedentary lifestyle and bad eating habits consequence.
 However, there are vitamins and minerals, the intake of which can help a lot in the recovery of our already developed disease.

 Let's see what vitamins and minerals are worth paying attention to in case of diabetes or insulin resistance.